Imran4424/Software-Architecture/SolidPrinciples.md

 }
 ```

-The above implementation not only does not violates Interface Segregation Principle(ISP)
+The above implementation not only does not violates Interface Segregation Principle(ISP) but also

 # Dependency Inversion Principle